Urbana man receives five years in prison for gun possession

 Judge Jeff Ford, who accepted the negotiated plea agreement, recommended Hernandez for substance abuse treatment in prison.

-Over Lozar’s objection, Ford also agreed to release Hernandez, who’s been in jail 280 days, for the weekend so that he may see his son before going to prison.
+Over Lozar’s objection, Ford also agreed to release Hernandez, who’s been in jail 280 days, for the weekend so that he may see his child before going to prison.

 Ford warned Hernandez that if he drank, had contact with the victim of the domestic violence or committed any other crime over the weekend, that he would revoke the plea agreement and that Hernandez would be subject to much more serious punishment.